4 Terrific Reasons to Get Wind Energy Training

 1. A Fantastic Job Outlook

 Wind turbine technology is one of America's fastest-growing employment sectors.
-In fact, jobs for qualified wind techs are expected to more than double between 2014 and 2024.
-They could grow in number by an astonishing 108 percent over that decade.* A lot of that growth is thanks to ongoing technological advances that are making wind energy more competitive in terms of cost and electrical output, which will continue to get even better.
+In fact, jobs for qualified wind techs are expected to grow much faster than average between 2016 and 2026.
+They could grow in number by an astonishing 96 percent over that decade.* A lot of that growth is thanks to ongoing technological advances that are making wind energy more competitive in terms of cost and electrical output, which will continue to get even better.
 Plus, look at these facts:

 - The average wind turbine installed in 2014 generates about 17 times more electricity than one from 1990.**